Juggernaut Technology Pty Ltd

 The User and the Reader are the two kinds of visitors from which the web site generates revenue.
 Helping these users reach their goal must be the primary aim of a web site.

 It is our opinion that a web site should primarily cater for Readers and Users, the visitors who actively generate revenue for the site.
-Any elements of the site which don't assist these visitors to achieve their goal should be reconsidered.
+Any elements of the site which don't assist these visitors to achieve their goal should be carefully considered.
 It may still be possible to build a parallel site which appeals to Surfers, and which links back into the core site which is designed primarily for Readers and Users.
 This structure has the added benefit of actively trying to convert Surfers into revenue-generating users.

 Forward to find out how visitors seek their goal